Bayesian Ensembling: Insights from Online Optimization and Empirical Bayes: Experiments

 \section{Experiments}

 Thus far, we have primarily focused on the theoretical properties of OBS.
 In this section, we provide empirical evidence that OBS can be beneficial.
 We consider four main scenarios: an illustrative toy example (\cref{sec:exp_subset}), variational Bayesian neural networks (\cref{sec:exp_bnn}), SMC-based stochastic volatility models (\cref{sec:exp_forecasting}), and dynamic Gaussian processes in non-stationary environments (\cref{sec:online_nonstationary}).
 We provide details on our experimental setup, baselines, and code in \cref{sec:experimental_setup_and_code}.
-Throughout, we use a set of default OCO hyperparameters, with some ablation in \cref{app:learning_rate}.